Character Structures in Core Strokes®

 Developmental Restoration

-Character does not disappear.
+Character structures do not disappear.

-It reorganizes forward along the Healthy Texture Continuum™.
+They reorganize progressively along the Healthy Texture Continuum™.

-Healing does not erase structure.
+Healing does not erase developmental organization.

-It restores developmental movement within it.
+It regains flexibility within it.

-Part of the Core Strokes Foundational Framework
+The Core Strokes Framework

-Core Strokes® integrates breath, fascia, relational presence, and developmental dynamics into a unified somatic psychotherapy framework.
+Core Strokes® integrates breath, fascia, relational presence, developmental psychology, and phenomenological observation into a unified framework of embodied organization and somatic psychotherapy.

 Energetic Breath Cycle™